Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 ## Reminders

 - Probably I will need to port Feesh to MC 1.21.9 or higher (depends on SB decision of supported version)
+- Adjust github links in settings to point to correct branches.
 - Adjust CHANGELOG-v2 file, ingame changelog message and metadata version
   - Probably version should be 3+ to allow any minor 2+
 - Update settings to remove not supported features